 Broccoli Almond Soup Recipe

-Add the chicken stock and bring to a boil.
-As soon as it starts to boil, lower the heat, and simmer for 12 minutes or until the brocolli becomes fork tender.
+- Add the chicken stock and bring to a boil.
+As soon as it starts to boil, lower the heat, and simmer for 12 minutes or until the broccoli becomes fork tender.

-If you are looking for even more richness (and calories) stir in the half and half or sour cream.
+- If you are looking for even more richness (and calories) stir in the sour cream.
 You may even want to leave out the sour cream and serve it at the table so your guests can add it themselves if so inclined.